-Subject (Course): Globalization and International Business.
+Subject (Course): Globalisation and International Business.
 Regionalism.
 Syllabus:

-The Transatlantic slave trade is considered a crime against the humanity and the first system of Globalization.
+The Transatlantic slave trade is considered a crime against the humanity and the first system of Globalisation.

-“The essence of globalization is the localization" Zhang Ruimin, Chief Executive Officer of Haier
+“The essence of globalisation is the localisation” Zhang Ruimin, Managing Director (CEO) of Haier

-In the 1980's, the world economy was characterized by international trade between large economic blocks, since the mid 90's, international trade has tended to develop towards globalization to a stage where it is feasible to conceive trade without frontiers in the not too distant future.
+In the 1980s, the world economy was characterised by international trade between large economic blocks, since the mid 90s, international trade has tended to develop towards globalisation to a stage where it is feasible to conceive trade without frontiers in the not too distant future.

 The domestic trade has become a global trade, where the entire world is a global market.
-You are now probably working on a computer which was produced in China using Japanese chips and an American operating system.
-You may be wearing a pair of trousers made in Taiwan, Italian sunglasses and a Swiss watch.
-Perhaps tonight you will have a glass of Spanish or Chilean wine or a cup of Kenyan coffee with your dinner.
+You are now probably working on a computer, which was produced in China, using Japanese chips, and an American operating system.
+You may be wearing a pair of trousers made in Taiwan, an Italian sunglass, and a Swiss watch.
+Perhaps tonight you will have a French glass, a Chilean wine, or a cup of Kenyan coffee with your dinner.
 You may drive a Korean or German car, or use a Finnish phone.
-This is our reality today, which has become possible due to globalization.
+This is our reality today, which has become possible due to globalisation.

 Today we witness the emergence of a new economy: the world as a Global market!

-A core element of globalization is the international trade through the elimination or reduction of trade barriers (import tariffs).
+A core element of globalisation is the international trade through the elimination or reduction of trade barriers (import tariffs).

-Globalization refers to the increasing integration of economies around the world, to the movement of people (labor) and knowledge (technology) across international borders.
+Globalisation refers to the increasing integration of economies around the world, to the movement of people (labour) and knowledge (technology) across international borders.

-Regionalism is the actions taken by governments to liberalize or facilitate international trade on a regional basis (free trade areas, Free Trade Agreements (FTA), customs unions…)
+Regionalism is the actions taken by governments to liberalise or facilitate international trade on a regional basis (free trade areas, Free Trade Agreements (FTA), customs unions…)